CnCNet/xna-cncnet-client/Docs/Translation.md

    - If the game/mod has integrity-checked translation files - contact the game/mod author to include your translation with the game/mod package so the ingame translation won't make your or your users' installations trigger a modified files warning online.

 Happy translating!

+## Miscellanous

+- Discord presence, game broadcasting, stats etc. use untranslated names so that other players can see the more universal English names, and to not be locked onto a translation in case it changes.
+- When translated, original map names still display in a tooltip and can be copied via context menu.
+- Where applicable, both translated and untranslated names are used to search (map and lobby searches).